+Calculators Wanted Advertising Articles Links

 Busicom 207 Calculator

 The 202 was a good start on the advanced calculator that NCM wanted.
 However, Busicom wanted to advance its line of calculators with ever-more sophisticated machines.
-Wyle Labs was signed up in mid-'67 to develop machines with additional capabilities.
+Wyle Labs was signed up in mid-'67 to develop machines for NCM with additional capabilities.
 The resulting machines were outgrowths of the technology used in the 202, and became the Busicom 207 and 2017 calculators.
 These machines provided additional memory registers for use in more complex calculations.
 The Busicom 207 came with with seven memory registers, and the Busicom 2017 with seventeen memory registers, both introduced in February of 1969.
 The 207 and 2017 calculators used a CRT display similar to that of the 202, and were similarly programmable via a built-in punched card reader.

 The Busicom 2017 Calculator

 As the calculator development projects for NCM wound down in mid-1968, Wyle Labs management decided to abandon any further business involvement in the calculator field.
-At the time, the last of the NCM project was transitioning out of Wyle to NCM, and it seemed a good time to make a clean break from the calculator business.
+At the time, the last of the NCM projects was transitioning out of Wyle to NCM, and it seemed a good time to make a clean break from the calculator business.
 NCM/Busicom was notified that there would be no more calculator development work done for them, or anyone else, and the agreement between the two companies was nullified.
 As it turned out, it wasn't such a big deal for Busicom, because it was already working on forging a relationship with a fledgeling Large Scale Integration IC manufacturer in the US.

 This final decision by Wyle management to get out of the calculator business completely was of deep concern to a group of employees involved in Wyle's calculator business, who felt that the calculator market still held the potential for a successful business.
 By mid-'68, this group of folks decided they wished to venture out on their own to form a company that could focus on the electronic calculator marketplace.
 Foremost among these people was Elmer Easton, who was the prime instigator of the move to form a new company, as well having some financial resources that could potentially get the new business rolling.
 Easton and a core group of business-minded folks from Wyle Labs decided to put together a proposal for Wyle Labs management to spin off a new independent company to design advanced electronic calculators using the latest technology.